 An important consideration when deciding whether to file a civil action against someone whose negligence may have caused you personal injury is the possibility that the person may file for protection under federal bankruptcy laws.

 Depending on the nature of the underlying legal dispute, bankruptcy may or may not provide protection from lawsuits or from collection of judgments.
 However, in typical personal injury cases based upon general negligence, the federal bankruptcy laws may be advantageous to a defendant.
+Of course, an experienced car accident lawyer can help explain your options in your particular situation.

 Consider the following example: